 Many of these children have not received much medical attention prior to the Health Project.
 The energy and caring of the nurses are much appreciated by the teachers, parents and children.

 When the Yale School of Nursing moved on to other projects, the program of medical exams at La Escuelita took on a more Nicaraguan face.
-A Nicaraguan medical student helped with the program one year, and came back the next year - No long a student, but now Dr. Lester Muñoz.
+A Nicaraguan medical student helped with the program one year, and came back the next year - No longer a student, but now Dr. Lester Muñoz.

 Dr. Muñoz not only has worked with visiting US doctors, but has carried on the program even during the years when there has not been a visiting medical group from the US.